Skip to main content

 • replayability

-36 mentions Positive Neutral Negative
+42 mentions Positive Neutral Negative

-• “The [b]job system[/b] is a bottomless well of customization, guaranteeing infinite replayability.”
+• “The job system is a bottomless well of customization, guaranteeing infinite replayability.”

-• “There are unique characters but nearly all of them are in chapter 4 and since the game has no post-game content and no real replayable areas or long dungeons, you barely get to use those characters.”
+• “There are unique characters, but nearly all of them are in chapter 4, and since the game has no post-game content and no real replayable areas or long dungeons, you barely get to use those characters.”

 • stability

-• “It runs great on Linux!”
+• “It runs great on Steam Deck, as well as my Linux desktop.”

-• “And it runs great on the deck at a locked 60fps.”
+• “And it runs great on the Deck at a locked 60fps.”

-• “Unsurprisingly, it runs great on both, and even runs at a solid 60fps on the Legion Go's 2560x1600 display, making it a fantastic handheld game.”
+• “Unsurprisingly, it runs great on both, and even runs at a solid 60fps on the Legiongo's 2560x1600 display, making it a fantastic handheld game.”

-• “The WOTL team were not the original team, and while I appreciate some additions (the rendezvous system and multiplayer were worth replaying WOTL more than that disappointing initial time, with all the audio glitches and animation slowing down compared to the original on top of my other complaints), the rest is just not up to the level of quality of the original team's efforts and vision.”
+• “The WOTL team were not the original team, and while I appreciate some additions (the rendezvous system and multiplayer were worth replaying WOTL more than that disappointing initial time, with all the audio glitches and animation slowdowns compared to the original on top of my other complaints), the rest is just not up to the level of quality of the original team's efforts and vision.”

 • “However, throughout my playtime, I encountered sporadic, though noticeable, visual glitches, particularly during combat when characters are moving.”